anup-khanal/logger-codeigniter/README.md

 # logger-codeigniter
 Logger for CodeIgniter

+#### I would encourage to try the original_firestick_backup first as this repo is modified for my use.

 ### @author package modified by Anup Khanal - www.anupkhanal.info, 2017

 Original @author Dan Hulton <dan@danhulton.com> - Firestick